oliviastefany/regression-house/README.md

 # regression-house
 🏡 House Price Prediction using Linear Regression
 This project focuses on predicting house prices using a Linear Regression model.
-The workflow involves data analysis, feature evaluation, model training, and performance assessment using RMSE and R² metrics.
+The workflow involves data preparation, feature evaluation, model training, and performance assessment using RMSE and R² metrics

 📁 Dataset
 The dataset used in this project is publicly available on Kaggle: https://www.kaggle.com/datasets/prokshitha/home-value-insights